 Once your frosting is ready, make sure you cover it and store it in the refrigerator.
 This is a really important step that will make the frosting much more stable and pipeable.
 Refrigerating it will make sure the chocolate sets and when you are using it to top off your desserts, it will maintain its shape and consistency.
 Therefore, this makes a perfect frosting to layer cakes with.

-I have an entire article that talks about this frosting, including these tips that I have just shared with you.
-You can take a look at the full article here.
+I have an entire article that talks about the chocolate fudge frosting, including these tips that I have just shared with you.

 Use curd for the best eggless chocolate cake